jkruppa/virDisco/doc/pauda_changes.md

 alignment to be judged as valid.

-  \caption{Changes to the Pauda source code for the amino acid mapping to
-    the artificial amino acid reference genome: -Xmx changes the available memory to 50GB, in z4\_bowtie-on-pna.sh Bowtie2 parameters are set and the bowtie2 program call was updated.}
+**Changes to the Pauda source code for the amino acid mapping to the artificial amino acid reference genome:** -Xmx changes the available memory to 50GB, in z4\_bowtie-on-pna.sh Bowtie2 parameters are set and the bowtie2 program call was updated.

 | Source file  | Line          | From  | To   |
 |------------- |:-------------:| -----:|-----:|